Epithelioid Mesothelioma

 There are three main surgical options for epithelial mesothelioma cancer:

-• Cytoreduction with HIPEC: Used to treat malignant epithelial peritoneal mesothelioma by surgically removing tumors and then applying heated chemotherapy.
+• Cytoreduction with HIPEC: Used to treat peritoneal mesothelioma by surgically removing tumors and applying heated chemotherapy.
 Patients had a 5-year survival rate of 42% and an average life expectancy of 38.4 months in a 2022 report.

-• Extrapleural pneumonectomy (EPP): This surgery removes the pleura, the lung nearest to the cancer, and epithelial pleural mesothelioma tumors.
-Patients had a median survival of 24 months when treated with an EPP, according to a 2022 Translational Lung Cancer Research report.
+• Extrapleural pneumonectomy (EPP): This removes the pleura, the lung nearest to the cancer, and malignant pleural mesothelioma tumors.
+Epithelial patients had a median survival of 24 months when treated with an EPP in a 2022 Translational Lung Cancer Research report.

-• Pleurectomy with decortication (P/D): Also used for epithelioid pleural mesothelioma, this surgery removes cancer tumors and the pleura but keeps both lungs intact.
+• Pleurectomy with decortication (P/D): Also used for pleural mesothelioma, this surgery removes epithelioid tumors and the pleura but keeps both lungs intact.
 The median life expectancy for these patients was 38.1 months in the Translational Lung Cancer Research study.

 Mesothelioma Epithelioid Chemotherapy

 Chemotherapy is medication that kills cancer cells or slows their growth.
-Chemotherapy is usually used alongside other treatments for best results.
-It may be a patient’s main treatment if surgery isn’t possible.
+Doctors use chemotherapy alongside other treatments for the best results.
+It may also be a patient’s main treatment if surgery isn’t possible.

-Pleural epithelial mesothelioma patients who received only chemotherapy lived for 15.8 months on average in a 2022 Translational Lung Cancer Research report.
+Pleural epithelial mesothelioma patients who received just chemotherapy lived for 24.8 months on average in a 2024 report from The Lancet.

 Epithelioid Mesothelioma Immunotherapy